Ramya-Selvam889/AUTOMATED_SCREENSHOT/README.md

 ## How to Use

 1. Run the script.
-2. A screenshot will be saved in the current directory.
+2. A screenshot will be saved in the current screenshot directory.
+3. This comes with time interval
+4. And also specifies  how many screenshots is required